-The CEP Faculty and Staff Awards Committee will meet to review all nominees' information and make recommendations to Dean Alma D. Rodriguez.
+The CEP College Council will review all nominees' information and make recommendations to Dean Alma D. Rodriguez.
+The College Council will:

-- The committee will review materials and use the evaluation rubric based on selection criteria. - The committee will only review materials that are aligned with the items above. - The committee will only review nomination packets that are complete, adhered to guidelines, and received by the deadline. - The committee will only review the Staff Excellence award category if there are two (2) or more nominations. - The committee will adhere to confidentiality during review proceedings. - The committee will forward their recommendations of the top nominee to Dean Alma D. Rodriguez no later than the deadline in this call for the CEP Staff Excellence award.
+- Review materials and use the evaluation rubric based on the selection criteria. - Only review materials that are aligned with the items above. - Only review nomination packets that are complete, adhered to guidelines, and received by the deadline. - Only review the Staff Excellence award category if there are two (2) or more nominations. - Adhere to confidentiality during review proceedings. - Forward their recommendations of the top nominee to Dean Alma D. Rodriguez no later than the deadline in this call for the CEP Staff Excellence award.